 Anyway, I won’t do the same for me, so I resist temptation, and I follow these instructions.

-In alternative the “Bondora portfolio pro” advanced users with big volumes may rely on the interesting Jarmo Pertman app.
+In alternative the “Bondora portfolio pro” advanced users with very big volumes may rely on the interesting Jarmo Pertman app.

-I’m writing this recap because it’s the one that I would have liked to find on the internet, when I came in contact with Bondora and social lending.
+I’m writing this recap because it’s the one that I would have liked to find on the internet, when I came in contact with Bondora.

 ✋🏻Any questions?
 What is your experience so far with Bondora Portfolio Pro?
 How is it working for you?